learn-co-curriculum/react-ts-intro-to-npm-readme/README.md

 ## Conclusion

-For all React lessons, we rely on npm to set up a lot of things 'under the hood'.
+We rely on npm to set up a lot of things 'under the hood' for both TypeScript and React.
 The applications we build are made possible by the contributions of thousands of other coders before us!

 **Remember!** While endlessly fun, programming is a means to an end: we (or our